 Books and other materials

 Our collection of approximately 8,000 items includes fiction and non-fiction for readers of all ages.
 Most items are available for checkout; the rest are available for in-library use.
-We also have videos on tape and DVD and audio books on tape and CD.
+We also have videos on DVD and audio books on CD.
+As of Oct.
+1, 2014, we also have ebooks and digital audio books through OVERDRIVE (click on the OVERDRIVE link, at right).

 Click on the “CATALOG” link to explore the catalog, and go to the “USING THE CATALOG” page for directions.